 So the best advice is to get your gas furnace a maintenance check and tune-up at least yearly so you will not have to worry about spending any time during the colder months in a cold house and worrying if your pipes are going to break and so and so forth.
 It is truly hazardous to your health and your dwelling not to have a reliable furnace so make sure you get regular furnace maintenance.

 Additionally, you need to understand the basics of furnaces.
 If there is any doubt what-so-ever it is best to call a professional and let them troubleshoot the furnace.
 After all, we are talking about fire and a gas that can explode.
 When in doubt leave it to the professionals to troubleshoot your furnace.
 A professional understands basic electricity and electrical components and controls, different types of gas systems and these systems functions.
 They also understand all the necessary things to be wary about.
 And things to look for to stay safe whenever they are troubleshooting furnace systems.

 Gas Furnaces Sequence of Operation - Type of Furnace

-First you need to know what kind of furnace it is that is having issues and then you really need to know the sequence of operation for the furnace if you are to properly troubleshoot the furnace.
+First, you need to know what kind of furnace it is that is having issues with.
+Then you really need to know the sequence of operation for the furnace if you are to properly troubleshoot the furnace.
 Knowing the sequence of operation will help in troubleshooting a gas furnace.
 Most HVAC technicians know in any troubleshooting scenario the furnace sequence of operation is important when troubleshooting gas furnaces.
 Below I will run through a few different scenarios for gas furnace sequence of operation.
 This will help you understand the importance of knowing gas furnace sequence of operation when troubleshooting a gas furnace.

 Gas Furnaces Sequence of Operation - The Standing Pilot Gas Furnace